ytyeh/foss-capstone/docs/output.md

 ## Intermediate Output

-Here are some plots from my 2nd-year project which studies the effect of water pollution on beverage manufacturers' entry decisions.
+Here are some plots from my 2nd-year project which studies **the effect of water pollution on beverage manufacturers' entry decisions**.
 The sample period is from 2006 to 2019.
+The project is still in progress, so the results shown here are subject to change.

 </br>